Working For Your ChildrenOur guiding principle:

 - Making sure the physical environment in school is safe, while understanding our children’s need for physical freedom and fun.

 - Having tough, practical Safeguarding tactics for making sure that all our pupils are well cared-for, and safe from risk.

 We strive to ensure Accountability by:

 - Having a skilled Governing Body to check that the School is investing its budget to meet the needs of your children in the most cost-effective way.

 - Having a skilled Governing Body who are capable of understanding and interpreting the reams of data and reports that are produced, and who are ready to challenge School Leaders on their education decisions.

 This isn’t an exhaustive list – but it IS the key priorities by which the school is led.

 We hope they match your own priorities for your children.
-If not, please get in touch with the Chair of Governors, Laura Wilson, via the school office.
+If not, please get in touch with the Chair of Governors, Kelly Reeves, via the school office.